-When you arrive for your exercise stress test, your doctor asks you about your medical history and how often you typically exercise.
-This helps determine the amount of exercise that's appropriate for you during the stress test.
+When you arrive for your exercise stress test, your doctor asks you about your medical history and how often you usually exercise.
+This helps determine the amount of exercise that's appropriate for you during the test.

 During an exercise stress test

-You then begin slowly walking on the treadmill or pedaling the stationary bike.
+You then begin walking on the treadmill or pedaling the stationary bike slowly.
 As the test progresses, the speed and incline of the treadmill increases.
-A railing is provided on the treadmill that you can use for balance, but don't hang on to it, as that may skew the results of the test.
+You can use the railing on the treadmill for balance, but don't hang on tightly, as that may skew the results of the test.
 On a stationary bike, the resistance increases as the test progresses, making it harder to pedal.
-During the test, you may be asked to breathe into a tube to measure the gases in your breath as you exhale.

 - Moderate to severe chest pain

 - Severe shortness of breath

 You may stop the test anytime you're too uncomfortable to continue exercising.

 After you stop exercising, you may be asked to stand still for several seconds and then lie down for about five minutes with the monitors in place so that they can continue taking measurements as your heart rate and breathing return to normal.

 When your exercise stress test is complete, you may return to your normal activities for the remainder of the day.

 - What is stress testing?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/stress.
 Accessed Oct.
 14, 2014.